nfisher23/nickolasfisher.com/content/blog/How-to-Create-a-Digital-Ocean-Droplet-using-Terraform.md

 ## Getting it Done

 To begin with, you will need a digital ocean api key.
-You can get one by going to the digital ocean control panel, clicking &#34;API&#34; under &#34;Account&#34; in the lower left hand corner, then &#34;Generate New Token.&#34; I would recommend you use a sophisticated secrets management tool like [Encryptr](https://spideroak.com/encryptr/) to keep the api token safe, since you&#39;re only going to get to see the token immediately after you create it.
+You can get one by going to the digital ocean control panel, clicking "API" under "Account" in the lower left hand corner, then "Generate New Token."
+I would recommend you use a sophisticated secrets management tool like [Encryptr](https://spideroak.com/encryptr/) to keep the api token safe, since you're only going to get to see the token immediately after you create it.

 Once you have the key, you need to set an environment variable in your shell like so:

 ```
-export DIGITALOCEAN_ACCESS_TOKEN=&lt;your-token-here&gt;
+export DIGITALOCEAN_ACCESS_TOKEN=<your-token-here>
 ```

-If you&#39;ve already set up your digital ocean cli before then you could try [a yaml bash tool called yq](https://mikefarah.gitbook.io/yq/) to set it for you:
+If you've already set up your digital ocean cli before then you could try [a yaml bash tool called yq](https://mikefarah.gitbook.io/yq/) to set it for you:

 ```
 export DIGITALOCEAN_ACCESS_TOKEN=$(cat ~/.config/doctl/config.yaml |  yq r - access-token)